augustodamasceno/gsh/README.md

 # Gin Shell or GSH

-## This project is a collection of bash scripts and bash programming examples.
+## This project is a collection of bash scripts.

 ## How it works
 All scripts are added in the folder .gsh in the home directory, and this directory is